-1. Admission process is online transparent and student friendly.
+Admission process is online transparent and student friendly.
 2. Solar Panel and water harvesting system for keeping the campus environment friendly.
+3. Each College staff do tree plantation on his/ her birthday in stead of organizing some party etc.

-Upload details of two best practices successfully implemented by the institution as per NAAC format in your institution website, provide the link http://hte.rajasthan.gov.in/college/gcsirohi/
+Upload details of two best practices successfully implemented by the institution as per NAAC format in your institution website, provide the link https://hte.rajasthan.gov.in/dept/dce/mohanlal_sukhadia_university/govt.college_e, sirohi/uploads/doc/Best%20Practices%20of%20College.pdf